How Dental Practices Are Valued

 Private Buyer Valuations (Solo Dentist to Solo Dentist)

-The percentage varies based on several factors: the practice's profitability (SDE margin), the condition of equipment, whether real estate is included, lease terms, patient base demographics, payer mix (fee-for-service vs. PPO vs. Medicaid), and how dependent the practice is on the selling dentist.
+Within that range, pricing varies based on several factors: the practice's profitability (SDE margin), the condition of equipment, whether real estate is included, lease terms, patient base demographics, payer mix (fee-for-service vs. PPO vs. Medicaid), and how dependent the practice is on the selling dentist.
+Run a valuation to see your specific range against the current comp set.

 DSO Platform and Add-On Acquisitions

 DSOs (Dental Service Organizations) like Heartland Dental, Aspen Dental, and Pacific Dental Services have transformed the dental M&A landscape.
-DSO platform acquisitions — where a PE firm is building a multi-location dental group — typically pay 9-12x EBITDA.
-Add-on acquisitions (individual practices being folded into an existing DSO) command 5-7x EBITDA.
+DSO platform acquisitions (where a PE firm is building a multi-location dental group) trade at premium platform-tier earnings pricing - materially higher than the add-on tier (individual practices being folded into an existing DSO).

 Key Value Drivers for Dental Practices